Introduction

 Corporate social responsibility revolves around four basic theories which will include social contract theory (contractual relation), social justice theory (equitable distribution of resources), rights theory rights of community where the company is operating) and deontological theory.

-Social contract theory: This theory assumes that there are a number of contracts both explicit and implicit between individuals, organizations, and institutions.
+- Social contract theory: This theory assumes that there are a number of contracts both explicit and implicit between individuals, organizations, and institutions.
 Social contracts evolve around whims of trust and are made in harmony.
+Corporations are assumed to business world by entering into contracts with the society in exchange for resources and acceptance to operate without interruption.

+- Social justice theory: This examines the fairness in distribution of societal goods and services.
 The theory puts forward arguments that societies are considered, by way of distributing of social goods.
 Corporate managers, have a responsibility in ensuring these goods have been appropriately being shared in the society.

-Deontological theory: This theory assumes that everybody is equal and should treated with respect and everybody has a moral duty to that effect.
+- Deontological theory: This theory assumes that everybody is equal and should treated with respect and everybody has a moral duty to that effect.
 This belief is for everyone, including corporate managers, shareholders and other stakeholder.
 Corporate social responsibility gives reasons why managers.

 Stakeholder’s theory

-He defined stakeholders as “any group or individual who can affect or is affected by the achievement of the organization’s objectives (Freeman, 1984).
+The brain behind the stakeholders’ theory of the firm is R. Edward Freeman, in his book, Strategic management: A stakeholder Approach, He defined stakeholders as “any group or individual who can affect or is affected by the achievement of the organization’s objectives (Freeman, 1984).
 The aim of this theory is to assist corporate identify stakeholders and strengthen relationship with them and other external groups this will make the remain competitive advantage and relevant.
 Stakeholders will include shareholders, employees, customers and suppliers.
 It is difficult identify others because there is no clear formulae for defining stakeholders (Wilson, 2003).
-However, since advertisement is making the world a small village, everybody is becoming a stakeholder depending on a number of factors.
-The factors to be considered in defining qualifying one as a stakeholder may include global impacts of an industry a “such as climate change or cultural changes due to marketing and advertising.

 Corporate Accountability

+This is legal requirement and ethical obligation of corporate to give an account of the actions and being responsible for their action.
+Accountability is a duty for one to justify and explain or report on his or her actions.
 Responsibility is a duty for one to act in a responsible way.
 There is relationship between shareholder and management which is and agency law thus agency theory.
 Management acts as agents’ and the shareholders acts the principal’s (Wilson, 2003).
 Shareholders entrust their capital in management in return for accountability and return on capital.

+Accountability is not limited to the agency law, nor only to the relationship between management and shareholders.
+(Oxford University press, 1987).
 Accountability does not only relate to the relation between managers and shareholders but also to other stake holder as identified by Freeman in his book.
 Proponents of stakeholders theory argued that businesses are authority to exist for good behaviors.

-Major challenges and opportunities facing managers in adopting sustainable policies, processes and practices:-
+Major challenges and opportunities facing managers in adopting sustainable policies, processes and practices:

-Achieving corporate sustainability is a major challenge to the managements of corporations and poses new opportunities that the world has never experienced before.
+- Achieving corporate sustainability is a major challenge to the managements of corporations and poses new opportunities that the world has never experienced before.
 The journey to corporate sustainability is bumpy, rough, tough and noisy for any manager to proud himself for having reached the far end of the path must face the following challenges and take advantage of underlying opportunities.

-Identification of stakeholders: As discussed in the stakeholders’ theory it is difficult to identify stakeholders especially this era of global for most companies.
+- Identification of stakeholders: As discussed in the stakeholders’ theory it is difficult to identify stakeholders especially this era of global for most companies.
 To some companies it is easier to identify the stakeholders.

-Financial constrains: in implanting corporate sustainability manager face challenges of financial constrain Technology Strategy: Technology issues that organizations need to consider when innovating towards sustainability pose challenges to policy makers.
+- Technology strategy: Technology issues that organizations need to consider when innovating towards sustainability pose challenges to policy makers.
 The advent of digital technologies has impacted on sustainability outcomes.
 Sustainability issues should be incorporated into the organization through learning methods.

 How Heineken Beer Company implements corporate sustainability